Acute bronchitis

 Your provider may also prescribe corticosteroid medicine to reduce swelling in your lungs.

-If you have the flu and it is caught in the first 48 hours after getting sick, your provider might also prescribe antiviral medicine.
+If you have influenza and it is caught in the first 48 hours after getting sick, your provider might also prescribe antiviral medicine.

 Other tips include: